Learn

 | Exam facts | question → answer |

-The problem begins when every material must be converted into cards before it can be reviewed.
+The problem begins when every Material must be converted into cards before it can be reviewed.

 That creates friction: